skygenesisenterprise/aether-mailer/README.md

 ---

-**🔧 Currently in Alpha Development - All Contributions Welcome!**
+**🔧 Active Development - Authentication System Complete!**

 **Made with ❤️ by the [Sky Genesis Enterprise](https://skygenesisenterprise.com) team**

-*Building a modern mail server, one commit at a time*
+*Building a modern mail server with complete authentication and monorepo architecture*

 </div>